 Remember when we doodled on the back of our notebooks during a boring lecture?
 Just drawing patterns and shapes in our idle time is actually a widely known form of art called Doodling.
 It is fun and creative whether it’s doodling your own unique characters or objects.
-To learn more about doodling, the Circle Community conducted an interactive workshop with Mansi Sawant.
+To learn more about doodling, Rooftop conducted an interactive doodling workshop with Mansi Sawant.

 About The Artist